If a colposcopy finds abnormal cells in your cervix, you may be advised to have treatment to remove these cells.

 - mild pain, like period pain - this should pass in a few hours, you can take paracetamol or ibuprofen for the pain

-- light vaginal bleeding and brown, watery vaginal discharge - this may last for 4 to 6 weeks
+- light vaginal bleeding and brown, watery vaginal discharge with a slight odour - this may last for 4 to 6 weeks

 - a heavier than usual first period after treatment - your periods will return to normal after this